-Prereg: Qualified for MATH 24.
+Prerequisite: Qualified for MATH 22 or acceptable math placement test score.
 Description: This class offers the basic principles of algebra, geometry, and trigonometry as related to the solution of practical problems encountered in the various trade technical areas.

 MATH 50H - Technical Mathematics I: Food Service